michalsukupcak/G-Suite-New-Tab/README.md

-# Apps for Work New Tab Page
+# G Suite New Tab Page

 Chrome New Tab Page replacement for G Suite users inspired by Material Design.